jhutar/rds-perf-comparision/README.md

     ansible-playbook -i inventory.ini playbooks/cleanup.yaml -e ...

 Note this is not complete and cleanup needs to be finished manually on AWS console by deleting VPC and all it's child resources.

+Also you can run all of the playbooks in one go and store the output:

+    mkdir -p results/
+    ansible-playbook -i inventory.ini playbooks/setup.yaml playbooks/test.yaml playbooks/cleanup.yaml -e ...
+2>&1 | tee results/run-$( date -Ins | sed 's/[^a-zA-Z0-9-]/_/g' )-db_t3_micro.log

 Interpreting results